 The Daily Workhorses

-[!tip] Masculine vs. Feminine Remember that these participles often act like adjectives, so they need to agree in gender with the noun they’re describing.
+[!tip] Masculine vs. Feminine These participles often act like adjectives, so they need to agree in gender with the noun they’re describing.
 I’ll include both the masculine (-o) and feminine (-a) forms.

 | English | Portuguese |